vijay-shankaranand/tp/docs/DeveloperGuide.md

 1. A task can be deleted from any page.

    1. Test case: `delete_task td/Book Venue ev/NUS Career Fair 2024`<br>
        Expected: Book Venue task is deleted to NUS Career Fair 2024 event.
 Command success status message shown.
-Goes the respective event page and displays the tasks of the event on the right.
+Goes to the respective event page and displays the tasks of the event on the right.

    2. Test case: `delete_task td/Book Venue`<br>
        Expected: No task is deleted.
 Error details shown in the status message.